georgesutphin/MCB585-2023/_episodes/06-class-distributions.md

 Statistics is concerned with the study of data.
 The basic process for conducting an experiment is to:
 1. Identify your population of interest.
 2. Formulate a hypothesis.
-3. Select a sample (i.e. a subset of your population).
+3. Select a sample (i.e., a subset of your population).
 4. Observe some trait within that sample.
 5. Test your hypothesis using your observation.
 6. Interpret the outcome.

 This process revolves around the dataset resulting from your observation.
 To understand what you are formally doing when making an observation, we need to look at the structure of the trait (or phenotype) that we are observing.

-Consider the entire population that you are studying (e.g. all human beings, all C57BL/6 mice, all HeLa cells).
-There exists an abstract dataset that includes all values for the phenotype present in your population of interest (e.g. the body weights of all human beings).
+Consider the entire population that you are studying (e.g., all human beings, all C57BL/6 mice, all HeLa cells).
+There exists an abstract dataset that includes all values for the phenotype present in your population of interest (e.g., the body weights of all human beings).
 When you make an observation, you do so on a set of individuals from that population.
 This difference is important:

 * A **population** includes all elements present in a dataset (all values of a phenotype).
 * A **sample** is made up of one or more observations drawn from a population.